nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages.md

 ### From a Maven Multi-Module Project

-We assume that you already bootstrap your project with [Nuxeo CLI](https://www.npmjs.com/package/nuxeo-cli), or your project is following the mecanism describes by [Maven](https://maven.apache.org) as a [multi-module project](https://maven.apache.org/guides/mini/guide-multiple-modules.html).
+We assume that you already bootstrapped your project with [Nuxeo CLI](https://www.npmjs.com/package/nuxeo-cli), or your project is following the mecanism describes by [Maven](https://maven.apache.org) as a [multi-module project](https://maven.apache.org/guides/mini/guide-multiple-modules.html).

 ```bash
 $ cd my-project